Knives Out: Music

 Nathan Johnson recorded the Knives Out score at Abbey Road Studios in London (pictured in 2021).

 Rian Johnson pitched Knives Out to composer Nathan Johnson—cousin and another frequent associate—as early as 2009.
 Their first conversation concerned the context of music in the opening scenes, and they sought a score that reflected the film's key events and drama with an abrasive classical sound.
 Nathan recorded the Knives Out score with an orchestra at Abbey Road Studios in London, UK.
 To prepare, Nathan Johnson engaged the production while principal photography was ongoing; he visited the set to gain a premise for melodic cues and motifs.
 This was an uncommon experience as the standard industry practice for composers is to work in post-production after filming has finished.
 "Knives Out!
 (String Quartet in G Minor)", the opening string-quartet theme and Nathan's earliest contribution, provided the impetus for the album.

-Nathan and Rian were inspired for Knives Outs musical direction by their favorite symphonic movie scores, such as Death on the Nile (1978), Lawrence of Arabia (1962), and the compositions of Bernard Herrmann.
+Nathan and Rian were inspired for Knives Outs musical direction by their favorite symphonic film scores, such as Death on the Nile (1978), Lawrence of Arabia (1962), and the compositions of Bernard Herrmann.
 The use of an orchestra distinguishes Knives Out from other films directed by Rian Johnson, which experimented with cheaper, unconventional instruments.
 It was Nathan's first large-scale orchestral score, him being solely experienced with small ensembles.
 Cut Narrative Records released the soundtrack on November 27, 2019, in tandem with the film's theatrical launch.